gristlabs/grist-help/help/self-managed.md

 material inside documents such as tables and columns, but does contain document names and creation times, for example.
 By default, Grist will create a home database in an Sqlite file within the `/persist` directory.
-To use instead a PostgreSQL database, create one (version 11 **or earlier**) and a user with sufficient access to create tables, and set the following variables:
+To use instead a PostgreSQL database, create the database along with a user with sufficient access to create tables, and set the following variables:

 * TYPEORM_TYPE - set to postgres